(1) The purpose of this section is to establish a uniform process for purveyors to:

 (f) Any system proposing to use the document submittal exception process in WAC 246-290-125

-(3) The purveyor shall work with the department to establish the level of detail for a water system plan.
-In general, the scope and detail of the plan will be related to size, complexity, water supply characteristics, forecasted demand characteristics, past performance, and use of the water system.
+(3) The purveyor shall work with the department to establish the relative priority and level of detail for each element of the water system plan.
+The priority and level of detail must be related to size, complexity, water supply characteristics, forecasted demand characteristics, past performance, planning history, and use of the water system.
 Project reports may be combined with a water system plan.

 (a) Description of the water system, including: